BxCppDev/Bayeux/README.rst

 The authors gratefully thank the following persons for their direct or indirect contributions to the Bayeux library:

 * Vladimir  Tretyak  is  the  author of  the  original  *Decay0/GENBB* generator  (written in  Fortran 77)  from  which large  part of  the genbb_help module is derived.
-* Christian Pfligersdorffer  is the author of  the Boost/Serialization *based portable  binary archive* classes  which is supported  by the I/O system of the datatools and brio modules.
+* Christian Pfligersdorffer  is the author of  the Boost/Serialization *portable  binary archive*  classes which  is supported  by the  I/O *system of the datatools and brio modules.
 * Nicolas Devillard and Rajarshi Guha  are the authors of the *Gnuplot pipe* library that is embedded in geomtools.
-* Sylvette Lemagnen (Curator at the Bayeux Museum) and Patrick Gomont (mayor of the city of Bayeux) for their authorization for the library's name and logo.
+* Sylvette Lemagnen (Curator at the  Bayeux Museum) and Patrick Gomont (Mayor  of the  City  of  Bayeux) for  their  authorization for  the library's name and logo.